jmcguigan1411/trancestudio/replit.md

 TranceForge is a modern, browser-based music production application focused on trance and house music creation.
 The app provides a comprehensive digital audio workstation (DAW) experience with a clean, intuitive interface suitable for both beginners and experienced producers.

+**Current Status**: Authentication system fully implemented with PostgreSQL database.
+Users can sign in with Replit Auth (including Google login), and all user data is persisted in the database.

 ## User Preferences

 Preferred communication style: Simple, everyday language.